-Kraken has successfully demonstrated its TentacleTM Intelligent Winch as part of a fully integrated SeaScout® service offering with ThayerMahan Inc. at the US Navy's ANTX event in Rhode Island in 2018, and with NOAA in July 2019 as well as numerous trials in Canada that included Canadian Hydrographic Services (CHS).
+Kraken has successfully demonstrated its TentacleTM Intelligent Winch as part of a fully integrated SeaScout® service offering with ThayerMahan Inc. at the US Navy's ANTX event in Rhode Island in 2018, and with the National Oceanic and Atmospheric Administration (NOAA) in July 2019 as well as numerous trials in Canada that included Canadian Hydrographic Services (CHS).

 Further development of the winch and ALARS has continued in 2019 and significant effort was made to prepare for a successful sea trial in June 2019 for a large Navy bid.
-Kraken expects completion of its first complete ALARS system in the second half of 2019.